verdverm/verdverm.github.io/_sr/04-pge.md

-Prioritized Grammar Enumeration (PGE) is the result of our rethinking Symbolic Regression.
+Prioritized Grammar Enumeration (PGE) is a deterministic and highly efficient algorithm for Symbolic Regression (SR).
+It was the result of a burning desire to enforce determinism upon the entire system.
+This idea forced us to rethink the fundamental approach to SR.
+PGE is the result of this process.
 To our knowledge,
 PGE is the first SR implementation that is both deterministic and tree-based.

-PGE's unique perspective on SR enable vast reductions in effort
+PGE's unique perspective on SR brings structure to the forefront.
+At the same time, it

-and opens the door to
-advanced analyses not
+enables vast reductions in effort and opens the door to advanced analyses not possible with other methods.
+PGE also offers consistency,
+capability, and reliability
-possible with other methods.
+not available with other methods.
+In short, we believe PGE is

-PGE brings Symbolic Regression to the realm of a usable technology.
+the first usable SR technology.